Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 7. Prevents Soil Erosion

-As fall approaches, soil erosion can result from heavy rain and wind, particularly in exposed regions.
-By overseeding and maintaining healthy grass cover, you help prevent the soil from washing away, preserving the integrity of your lawn.
-This guarantees that your lawn will survive the winter and spring in good condition.
+As fall approaches, soil erosion can occur due to heavy rain and wind, particularly in exposed areas.
+By overseeding and maintaining healthy grass cover, you help prevent soil erosion and preserve the integrity of your lawn.
+This guarantees your lawn will remain in good condition through winter and spring.

 8. Optimizes Fertilizer Absorption